 “But if you’re faced with a threat of a lawsuit, find an attorney or at the least do some research to learn what your rights are.”

-Blanton points out that landlords will also threaten legal action to get a tenant to flee the scene, but again, without paperwork, it’s not legal.
+Blanton points out that apart from changing the locks, landlords will also threaten legal action.
+So they can get a tenant to flee the scene.
+But again, without paperwork, it’s not legal.
+So if a landlord changed locks and wants you to move out, it’s definitely illegal.

 “She said that a tenant who had lived in the building for five years wouldn’t be allowed to stay because he just got married.”

 Dr. Farley also found her in his apartment without due notice or permission several times.
-A colleague warned him that the landlady might disappear around important deadlines to avoid updating legal documents or allowing for changes, “and the landlady was indeed unavailable until after the deadline,” he says, which forced him to pay rent for months summer where he worked overseas at Oxford University.
+A colleague warned him that the landlady might disappear around important deadlines.
+All to avoid updating legal documents or allowing for changes.
+“And the landlady was indeed unavailable until after the deadline,” he says.
+This forced him to pay rent for months summer where he worked overseas at Oxford University.

 “Alas, my brother (a lawyer) advised that I pay the rent anyway and try to get the money back later.
 I sued and won, but the judge only gave me $1,000 and I had paid more than that.”